-It’s December, so NaNoWriMo is over.
-What are you doing now?
-Hopefully, getting some sleep and relaxing for a bit.
-Catching up with family and friends who haven’t seen you in 30 days.
+Writers spend the year gearing up to NaNoWriMo.
+But what do you do when it's over?
+Hopefully you'll get some sleep and relax for a bit.
+Catch up with family and friends who won’t have seen you in 30 days.
 Surely you remember your kids’ names, right?

 Now it’s time to burst your bubble.
 The typical paperback novel is between 80,000 and 100,000 words long.
 Yes, you completed 50,000 words, and that’s an amazing achievement in 30 days.
 But 50,000 words does not a novel make.

 The beauty of NaNoWriMo is that it releases you from worrying about what you’re writing, trying to make it perfect, and instead you just focus on getting words down on the page.
 And that is a serious accomplishment: 50,000 words in 30 days.
 NaNoWriMo hopefully taught you that when you’re not seeking perfection, you can get an amazing amount of words out instead of staring at a blank page.

 So, sorry to be the bearer of bad news, but you’ve likely got more work ahead on that novel of yours.